frankhezemans/Stan_Wald/README.md

 If you use this code in your work, please cite the repository:

-Hezemans, F.H.
-(2024).
+Hezemans, F. H. (2024).
 Stan_Wald: Stan probability functions for the Wald distribution (Version 1.0) [Computer software].
 GitHub. https://doi.org/10.5281/zenodo.13789412

 A BibTeX entry for LaTeX users is as follows: